 Purchasing from a ranch is different than buying store bought meat.
 Practically speaking, customers are purchasing a part of a steer, not a finished product.
 Thus, we sell steer by the quarter Steer (not finished products), and charge a set price per pound of hanging weight.
 “Hanging weight” is the weight of the harvested steer as it arrives at the butcher (before it is aged a cut into meal size servings).
 Steer are different sizes, so weights vary.
 Early in the season the steer are smaller; later in the season the steer are larger.
-Our steer average between 150 – 175 lb. per quarter hanging weight.
-After aging and butchering, you can expect to receive 70-75% of hanging weight in finished beef cuts.
+Our steer average between 120 – 150 lb. of finished meat products per quarter.

 How long will the beef last in my freezer?

 The meat will last a year in your freezer, so we recommend that you buy what you will eat in one year or less.

 How long will the beef last in the refrigerator?

 Storage time varies from product to product.
 On average, we say three to five days maximum in the refrigerator.
 Many people share a quarter with another family if there is too much meat for them individually.

 A quarter of a steer requires about three cubic feet of freezer space, or about six brown grocery bags.

 What is the best way to thaw meat?